AdrianDiLena/comp1236_groupProject/README.md

    `Group_No_Application.sh`
 3. A document describing the software used and how work was distributed among team members.
 4. Three AI declaration forms (one for each group member).

----

-If you want, I can also turn this into a cleaned-up template file or help write the shell script structure.